elouan50/DeepCompFedL/README.md

 sh file_name.sh
 ```

-Elsewise, if you prefer to run your own experiment in a personalized setup, this project offers you two possibilities: either prepare your environment via the native framework, or with an interface I implemented myself.
+Elsewise, if you prefer to run your own experiment in a personalized setup, this project offers you two possibilities: either prepare your environment via the native framework _(recommanded)_, or with an interface I implemented myself.

 ### Run the native framework with the Simulation Engine